AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-projects.md

 solution: Customer Journey Analytics
 feature: Basics
 ---
-# Migrate projects and components
+# Step 9: Migrate projects and components

++++See where you are in the migration process

 >[!NOTE]
 >